VictoriaShalabaeva/Accardo-Lab/README.md

 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

+  - Up to our knowledge there is no bugs present in the website.

+  - All the malfunctions were tried to be fixed during the development process.

+  - Thank you for contacting the developer <shalabaevavt@gmail.com> if any bug was identified.

 ## Deployment